ankit-prabhavak/TomatoLeafAI/README.md

 # TomatoLeafAI

 **TomatoLeafAI** is a deep learning–based image classification model designed to detect common diseases in tomato plant leaves with high accuracy.
-Leveraging the power of **MobileNetV2**, this lightweight model enables real-time disease diagnosis directly from images, making it practical for both mobile deployment and cloud integration.
+Leveraging a custom-built **Convolutional Neural Network (CNN) architecture**, this model delivers high-accuracy disease diagnosis directly from tomato leaf images, making it ideal for practical, real-world agricultural applications.
+It is designed for both educational clarity and future-ready integration with cloud and mobile platforms.

 This project is a key module within **Project Kisan** : An AI-driven initiative focused on empowering small and marginal farmers with accessible, technology-based agricultural solutions.
 TomatoLeafAI aims to assist farmers in identifying crop health issues early, reducing crop losses, and improving yield through timely interventions and expert recommendations.